Skip to Content

 Make Your Own Chipotle Paste

-One of the best alternatives to chipotle paste is to make your own.
+One of the best chipotle paste substitutes is to make your own.
 This’ll give you a low-cost and convenient supply to add to your homemade recipes.
 To make homemade chipotle paste, you need dried chipotle peppers, garlic, onion, tomato paste, smoked paprika, cumin, oregano, salt, and vinegar.
+Soak the peppers in hot water, blend with the other ingredients until smooth, and store in a jar for further use.

 Click here for the recipe.